Chevrolet Bolt EUV Insurance Rates

 Rates are averaged for all Chevrolet Bolt EUV models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Chevrolet Bolt EUV Insurance
+How to Shop for Cheaper Chevrolet Bolt EUV Insurance

-- Insureds who purchase higher liability limits will pay an extra $690 annually to raise from 30/60 bodily injury limits to the 250/500 level
+- Drivers who require additional liability coverage will pay an extra $690 every year to go from a low limit to a 250/500 level

 Rate Tables and Charts